JohnHeitmann/johnheitmann.github.io/_posts/2019-01-01-advent-of-rust-1.md

 categories: rust
 ---

-As a Rust beginner, the 2018 [Advent of Code][aoc-2018] was a great chance to learn the language, both by doing the exercises solo, and then by comparing to other Rust solutions.
+As somewhat of a Rust beginner, the 2018 [Advent of Code][aoc-2018] was a great chance to learn the language, both by doing the exercises solo, and then by comparing to other Rust solutions.
 Here are a few tips I picked up this year.

 Simple Tiered Comparison
 ==========================